How We Help the Homeless and Those At Risk of Homelessness

 Outreach teams engage people at JFK and LaGuardia Airports who appear homeless.
-Our skilled workers build a rapport with these individuals and assess their needs, with the goal of convincing these men and women to accept our help.
+Our skilled and caring workers build a rapport with these individuals and assess their needs, with the goal of convincing these men and women to accept help.
 We also conduct outreach to homeless and at-risk veterans and their families through our Supportive Services for Veteran Families (SSVF) program which serves all five boroughs.

 Many individuals and families need short-term stabilization before they can find housing that will meet their long-term needs.
 Volunteers of America-Greater New York operates programs for those who are in need of immediate shelter, allowing staff to assess and determine the services for which these men, women and children are eligible.

 As the need for affordable housing and supportive services grows, Volunteers of America-Greater New York continues to respond by providing safe, supportive environments for some of the city's most vulnerable residents.